diegovalle/rsinaica/README.md

 | TMPI            | Temperatura interior            |
 | VV              | Velocidad del viento            |

-Finally, we can download and plot particulate matter with a diameter between 2.5 and 10 micrometers (μm) (PM<sub>10</sub>) for the month of January
+Finally, we can download and plot particulate matter with a diameter smaller than 10 micrometers (μm) (PM<sub>10</sub>) for the month of January

 ``` r
 # Download all PM10 data for January 2018